4d/docs/docs/API/HTTPAgentClass.md

 The `HTTPAgent` class allows you to handle [`HTTPAgent objects`](#httpagent-object) that can be used to manage the persistence and reuse of connections to servers using the [HTTPRequest class](HTTPRequestClass.md).

-HTTP agents are especially beneficial for secured connections, as they reduce overhead and improve performance for both the client and server.

 The `HTTPAgent` class is available from the `4D` class store.
 You can create a new [`HTTPAgent object`](#httpagent-object) using the [4D.HTTPAgent.new()](#4dhttpagentnew) function.

 When no agent is associated to an HTTP request, a global agent with default values is used.
 The default agent is the simplest form of HTTP agent, suitable for basic use cases.
 Custom agents are recommended for more control, at the agent level rather than for each HTTP request, over specific aspects of the connection such keep-alive settings, timeouts or TLS/SSL configurations.